-The council propose to move the remaining residents at the Willows to Charles Clore Court in Tilehurst.
+The council propose to move the remaining residents at the Willows to Charles Clore Court in Southcote.
 RBC says:

 At present there are 27 empty rooms, with just three people with care needs who live at the home on a permanent basis, which will shortly be reducing to two people.

 The needs of current residents and wider service users are our top priority and the two remaining residents will be assessed to ensure that they are provided with appropriate alternative services before the changes take place.

 The Care Quality Commission (CQC) inspected the Willows in March 2018 and said that it ‘required improvement’ because they had failed to provide required notifications to CQC in time.
 Charles Clore Court was last inspected in July 2016, when the CQC described it as ‘good’.

 You can give your response online at the RBC consultation website, or you can send an email to willowsD2A.email@example.com or telephone the council 0118 937 4277 to ask for a paper copy which you can post back to them.